 This criminal law article by a Rhode Island criminal defense attorney explains what exactly a nolo contedere plea means and how it is different from a guilty pleas.
-This is very importnat information for criminal defendants in Rhode Island.
+This is very important information for criminal defendants in Rhode Island.
 Many people spell nolo contendere as nolo contendre.

 A Nolo contendere plea means a Rhode Island criminal defendant is not contesting the criminal charges.
 When an accused agrees to a nolo contendere plea in RI, the alleged perpetrator is throwing in the towel and not fighting the charges but is also admitting to the charges.